alexandra-simeonova/drafts/navigation-parameters-reference.md

 # Navigation parameters reference

 You can use parameters and functions listed below to configure your Luigi navigation structure.
+To see how they are used, check out the [navigation configuration example](https://).

 * [Routing](#navigation-parameters-referece#routing)
 * [Global navigation parameters](#global-navigation-parameters)